Geography, Ph.D.

 Full-Length Research Presentation

 All students shall present a 35-45 minute public research presentation.
-This is a separate requirement (and presentation topic) from the dissertation defense.
+This is a separate requirement from the dissertation defense, and the presentation should differ substantially from the public portion of the defense.